brothman01/brothman01/README.md

-_I have to use a private Github account at work so most of my commits are missing from this page._
+_I have to use a private Github account at work so many of my commits (especially in 2022) are missing from this page._
 ### Hi!
 I am Ben, I travel, write code and am a movie buff.
 - https://www.benrothman.org
 - www.linkedin.com/in/benrothman